ekatiees/projects/Movie Roulette — AWS Serverless Web App/README.md

 > * saveToWatchlist: saves a movie to the user's watchlist,
 > * getWatchlist: retrieves the user's watchlist,
 > * removeFromWatchlist: removes a movie from the user's watchlist,
-> * getAIAnswer: answers any user's question about the given movie with the help of Bard.
+> * getAIAnswer: answers any user's question about the given movie with the help of Gemini.

 4. The Lambda functions interact with a DynamoDB table to store and retrieve movie data and user watchlist data.